 The LPT used a two-phased approach to developing hazard risk mitigation measures for this Plan Update.
-First, the LPT and planning consultant identified mitigation actions for inclusion for either ongoing actions or actions as yet to be implemented actions outlined in the 2014 Plan Update.
-The LPT and planning consultant then organized these mitigation actions by the type of natural hazard as presented in Table 1 of Section 4.
+First, the LPT and planning consultant identified fifty-eight (58) mitigation actions from Table 17 of the 2014 HMP Update for inclusion for mitigation actions as yet to be implemented.
+The LPT and planning consultant then organized these mitigation actions by the type of natural hazard as presented in Table 1 of Section 4 and consolidated 15 road evaluation mitigation actions from the 2014 HMP Update into a single mitigation action for this HMP Update.
 Second, the LPT and planning consultant focused the development of the new mitigation actions on the highest ranked hazards due to the potential impacts these hazards may have on the Town and Borough in the future.
 The LPT and planning consultant integrated the results of Old Saybrook's 2018 Coastal Community Resilience and Climate Adaptation Study (2018 Resilience Study) as new actions in this Plan Update.
-In preparing the new mitigation actions, the LPT and planning consultant integrated similar and complimentary mitigation actions outlined in the 2014 HMP Update with new actions.
+In preparing the new mitigation actions, the LPT and planning consultant integrated similar and complementary mitigation actions outlined in the 2014 HMP Update with new actions.
 The purpose of this approach was to reduce redundancies and enhance previously developed actions based on recent studies (e.g. 2018 Resilience Study) prepared after the 2014 HMP Update.